rodrigogalura/tuner/CONTRIBUTING.md

     - [x] Between Filter
  - [x] Sortable

 7\.
-Support field projections on resources.
-Allow clients to reduce the number of fields that come back in the response.
+Support column projections on resources.
+Allow clients to reduce the number of columns that come back in the response.

-- [x] - Field projections
+- [x] - Column projections
     - [x] - Include
     - [x] - Exclude